 Next, follow the coast north to California’s largest metropolitan area, Los Angeles, with big city museums, dining, entertainment, and other attractions.

-Next stop on your coastal cruise is this elegant city hugging the coastal hills, where classic Spanish architecture gives the region a sun-washed European look straight out of the Riviera.
+Next stop on your coastal cruise is this elegant city of Santa Barbara, hugging the coastal hills, where classic Spanish architecture gives the region a sun-washed European look straight out of the Riviera.

-Though Santa Barbara may have a burnished antique look, the current fantasy of Spanish colonial-style architecture—all red-tiled roofs and whitewashed courtyards covered in climbing bougainvillea—didn’t take root until 1925, when an earthquake damaged downtown buildings, making room for a whole new style.
+While Santa Barbara may have a burnished antique look, the Spanish colonial-style architecture—all red-tiled roofs and whitewashed courtyards covered in climbing bougainvillea—didn’t actually take root until 1925, when an earthquake damaged downtown buildings, making room for a whole new style.
 And in this case it was a romantic look back, a nod to the region’s first Spanish visitors more than 150 years before.
 The elegant building style has stuck around, and become the city’s visual touchstone.